PHIL 7005 Philosophical Aesthetics

 Coordinator Dennis Schmidt Opens in new window

-Description This unit involves study of aesthetics, which may include philosophical approaches to art and artistic genres such as literature and cinema, and to beauty itself.
+Description This subject involves study of aesthetics, which may include philosophical approaches to art and artistic genres such as literature and cinema, and to beauty itself.
 It will include an historical overview of the field, an analysis of one particular set of problems or debates, and a close examination of a specific school or thinker.
 It will explore concepts of aesthetic judgement and value, as well as the relationship between aesthetics and other aspects of philosophy.

 School Humanities & Comm Arts